Hotel Highlights

 - Restaurants and bistros

-The renowned Table Bay Hotel with her 5-star rating is positioned within walking distance of all the restaurants, shops and entertainment venues within the V&A Waterfront precinct.
+The renowned Table Bay Hotel, with its 5-star rating, is positioned within walking distance of all the restaurants, shops and entertainment venues within the V&A Waterfront precinct.

-One can expect nothing but the highest standards when it comes to service, hospitality and location.
+One can expect nothing but the highest standards regarding service, hospitality and location.

-The Table Bay ideal base from which to explore everything that Cape Town has to offer as well as the famed Cape Winelands (a mere 45 minutes drive away).
+Table Bay is the ideal base from which to explore everything that Cape Town has to offer, as well as the famed Cape Winelands (a mere 45-minute drive away).

-329 rooms and suites all offer fantastic views out over the Waterfront or the Atlantic Ocean and onto Robben Island.
-All your expectations will without question be exceeded irrespective of the room or suite that you choose.
+Three hundred twenty-nine rooms and suites all offer fantastic views out over the Waterfront or the Atlantic Ocean and onto Robben Island.
+All your expectations will, without question, be exceeded, irrespective of the room or suite that you choose.

 All rooms and suites are air-conditioned with walk-in cupboards, safes, writing desks, satellite television and minibars.

-The Table Bay features one of the finest restaurants found in the waterfront and that being the "The Atlantic Restaurant", it is well worth the effort in eating here at least once during your stay.
+The Table Bay features one of the finest restaurants found on the waterfront, and being the "The Atlantic Restaurant", it is well worth the effort to eat here at least once during your stay.

 Hotel Facilities

 A heated salt-water swimming pool is available to all guests.
-Light meals and drinks are offered around the pool as well as if one feels like it a professional poolside massage.
+Light meals and drinks are offered around the pool, as well as if one feels like it is a professional poolside massage.

-A health Spa with spectacular views out over Table Bay and Robben Island is highly recommended, steam and therapy rooms are there to relax and pamper all guests and to wipe away any stress one might have.
+A health spa with spectacular views out over Table Bay and Robben Island is highly recommended, and steam and therapy rooms are there to relax and pamper all guests and wipe away any stress one might have.

 Family Friendly